Albert Sounit is situated in Rully and Buxy where we are producing a range of Crémant de Bourgogne and white- and red wines from the Côte Chalonnaise.

 Our philosophy is to grow our vineyards with maximum respect for the environment!

-For that reason, the work in the vineyards have since 2005 followed the codes of “Agriculture Raisonée”.
+For that reason, the work in the vineyards have since 2005 followed the codes of “Agriculture Raisonnée”.
 In 2016 we made the first wine organic: The old wines of Montagny 1.
-Cru “Les Chaniots”, – and in 2019 we decided to roll out the organic work on all the vineyards of the Domaine.
+Cru “Les Chaniots”, – and in 2019 we decided to roll out the organic work in all our vineyards.

 All our grapes are hand harvested and sorting of grapes takes place both when picking and when emptying the buckets at the end of the row.
 A final sorting takes place when the grapes arrive at the winery.